kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Supraspinatus muscle - F
 	E. Infraspinatus muscle - F

-#### Answer: B. Teres minor muscle - ?
+#### Answer: B. Teres minor muscle - *FALSE* = A. Teres major muscle - TRUE
+- The lower subscapular nerve (C5, C6) supplies the lower part of subscapularis and ends in teres major
+	- the latter is sometimes supplied by a separate branch
+- Teres minor and deltoid are supplied by the axillary nerve
+	- The suprascapular nerve innervates the supraspinatus and infraspinatus muscles.

 ### Q1.24
 A 62-year-old woman has a loop of bowel herniating into the _femoral canal_.
 Which of the following statements best describes the femoral canal?

-	A. It is superficial to the inguinal ligament - F
+	A. It is superficial to the inguinal ligament
-	B. It transmits the obturator nerve - F
+	B. It transmits the obturator nerve
 	C. It is the medial compartment of the femoral sheath
-	D. It transmits the femoral artery - F
+	D. It transmits the femoral artery
-	E. It is lateral to the femoral nerve  - F
+	E. It is lateral to the femoral nerve

-#### Answer: C. It is the medial compartment of the femoral sheath - ?
+#### Answer: C. It is the medial compartment of the femoral sheath - TRUE
+- The femoral sheath is divided by two vertical partitions that stretch between its anterior and posterior walls.
+The lateral compartment contains the femoral artery, and the intermediate compartment contains the femoral vein, whereas the medial and smallest compartment is named the femoral canal, and contains some lymphatic vessels and a lymph gland embedded in a small amount of areolar tissue.
+The femoral canal is conical and measures about 1.25cm in length.

 ### Q1.25
 Clinical examination of a patient with a diabetic ulcer in the anterior midline of the ankle region elicited _loss of cutaneous sensation on the dorsal surface of the foot_.
 Which nerve was most probably damaged?

-	A. Femoral - F
+	A. Femoral
 	B. Lateral sural cutaneous
-	C. Saphenous - F
+	C. Saphenous
 	D. Sural
-	E. Superficial peroneal - F
+	E. Superficial peroneal

-#### Answer: B. Lateral sural cutaneous - ?
+#### Answer: B. Lateral sural cutaneous - *FALSE* = E. Superficial peroneal - TRUE
+- The superficial peroneal nerve provides cutaneous innervation to the lower anterior third of the leg and the dorsum of the foot.
+It reaches the dorsum of the foot by crossing over the anterior midline of the ankle region.
+Both the area of injury and the subsequent symptoms should point to damage of the superficial peroneal nerve.
+The femoral nerve is mostly important as a motor nerve – it innervates quadriceps femoris, sartorius and pectineus.
+Its anterior femoral cutaneous branches provide sensory innervation to the medial and anterior thigh.
+Another branch of the femoral nerve, the saphenous nerve, provides sensory innervation to the medial side of the leg and foot.
+The lateral sural cutaneous nerve is a branch of the common peroneal nerve providing sensory innervation to the skin of the lateral side of the leg.
+The sural nerve, which runs down the posterior leg with the lesser saphenous vein, provides sensory innervation to the posterior surface of the lower leg and the lateral side of the foot.

 ### Q1.26
 A 20-year-old man presents to the Emergency Department with features suggestive of _common peroneal nerve injury_.
 The common peroneal nerve is most commonly injured: